charlesrocabert/Evo2Sim/README.md

 Evo<sup>2</sup>Sim provides a HTML viewer displaying a very complete set of live statistics.
 Each new simulation owns a dedicated viewer, that is frequently updated on the fly (by default, every 500 simulation time-steps).
 This viewer has been developed using `Bootstrap`, `DyGraph`, `CytoscapeJS`, `ChartJS` and `JQuery`.

 To access the viewer from a simulation folder, simply open the page `viewer/viewer.html` in your favorite internet browser (Javascript must be enabled).
-You can find an example here:

 The different tabs are described below.